-Car won’t accelerate, but RPMs go up, which is a serious problem in older vehicles.
-RPM in vehicles refers to the rotational speed of the vehicle’s engine.
-But you might have faced the “car won’t accelerate but RPM go up” problem at some point or another.
-Because often, when the car gets old or due to problems related to engine and transmission parts, the speed of the car does not increase but the RPM increases, and repairing or replacing these parts can also be a high-cost task.
+Car won’t accelerate, but RPMs go up, is a serious issue commonly seen in older vehicles.
+RPM refers to the rotational speed of the engine, and encountering this problem can indicate underlying issues.
+Often, as vehicles age or due to problems related to the engine and transmission components, the car’s speed fails to increase while the RPM rises.
+Repairing or replacing these parts can also be a costly task.

-In this article, we will learn about the main reasons why your car won’t accelerate but RPM go up, as well as how to diagnose and troubleshoot the problem.
+In this article, we will explore the main reasons why your car won’t accelerate, but RPMs go up, along with methods to diagnose and troubleshoot this problem effectively.

 What is Engine RPM?

-Some vehicles have an RPM gauge with a needle; in the RPM gauge, this needle moves up or down according to the engine speed, and some modern vehicles have a digital RPM gauge.
-The digital rpm gauge displays the number of the engine’s rpm.
-RPM plays a vital role in the efficient operation of the engine and transmission.
-Many functions of the vehicle depend on the RPM of the engine.
+Some vehicles have this gauge with a needle that moves up or down according to the engine speed, while modern vehicles have a digital RPM gauge that shows the RPM in numerical form.
+RPM plays an important role in the efficient operation of the engine and transmission, as many functions and performance of the vehicle depend on the RPM of the engine.

 Why Does Your Car Won’t Accelerate But RPMs Go Up?